Sibusiso-Gumede/supermarket-scraper/README.md

 # Supermarket Scraper
-A data extraction program that is an ETL data pipeline component.
-The program scrapes product promotion data from supermarket websites.
+Instead of scouring product catalogues and grocery websites to find the cheapest price of a grocery product, a shopper can easily access product prices from different supermarkets, in a single repository.
+Wouldn't that be convenient?

+Well, this program helps accomplish a part of that.
+It scrapes product promotion data from supermarket websites and stores it in a database for application integration purposes.

 ## Table of Contents
 - Database ERD
 - Package Managers
 - Dependencies
 - Project Mockups

 ## Database ERD
 ![DB_Diagram](https://github.com/Sibusiso-Gumede/supermarket-scraper/blob/master/database-erd.jpg)

-## Package Managers
+## Package Managers Used
-pip (python installation package)
+- Python Installation Package

-## Dependencies
+## Libraries Used
-BeautifulSoup - Contains functions for mutating html files into xml.
-Playwright - Dynamic data extraction.
-ConcurrentFutures and AsyncIO - Download multiple images concurrently.
-Pytesserect - Extract data using OCR functions on product promotion catalogs.
-PIL and BytesIO - Transform/load data.
+- BeautifulSoup
+- Playwright
+- ConcurrentFutures
+- AsyncIO
+- Pytesserect
+- PIL
+- ByteIO